-It is interesting to mention that the canonical embedding of Lemma~\ref{EmbeddingSimple} can be extended, in the case of M{\"o}bius arrangements, to the whole class of simple and nonsimple arrangements as explain below.
+It is interesting to mention that the canonical embedding of Lemma~\ref{EmbeddingSimple} can be extended, in the case of M{\"o}bius arrangements, to the whole class of simple and non simple arrangements as explained below.

 Define a {\it pencil} of double pseudolines as a M{\"o}bius arrangement of double pseudolines with the property that any of its subarrangements has only two {\it external} vertices, i.e., only two vertices in the boundary of the two-cell that contains the point at infinity of the one-point compactification of the underlying M{\"o}bius strip.
-Figure~\ref{pencildouble} shows pencils of two, three, four and five double pseudolines; it is
+Fig.~\ref{pencildouble} shows pencils of two, three, four and five double pseudolines; it is

 not hard to see that the isotopy class of a pencil of double pseudolines depends only on its number of double pseudolines.
-Now a M{\"o}bius arrangement of double pseudolines is termed {\it thin} if any of its subarrangements whose double pseudolines have associated M{\"o}bius strips with nonempty intersection is a pencil of double pseudolines---to put it differently: a M{\"o}bius arrangement of double pseudolines is thin if the \innersides\ of its double pseudolines are free of external vertices---and a M{\"o}bius arrangement of double pseudolines $\Gamma^*$ is termed a {\it double} of a M{\"o}bius pseudoline arrangement $\Gamma$ if there exists a one-to-one correspondence between $\Gamma$ and $\Gamma^*$ such that \begin{enumerate} \item any pseudoline of $\Gamma$ is contained in the \innerside\ of its corresponding double pseudoline in $\Gamma^*$, and \item any subarrangement of $\Gamma^*$ is a pencil of double pseudolines if and only if the corresponding subarrangement of $\Gamma$ is a pencil of pseudolines. \end{enumerate} In this M{\"o}bius setting Lemma~\ref{EmbeddingSimple} can be read as follow. \begin{lemma} Let $\MS$ be a M{\"o}bius strip.
+Now a M{\"o}bius arrangement of double pseudolines is termed {\it thin} if any of its subarrangements whose double pseudolines have associated M{\"o}bius strips with nonempty intersection is a pencil of double pseudolines---to put it differently, a M{\"o}bius arrangement of double pseudolines is thin if the crosscap sides of its double pseudolines are free of external vertices---and a M{\"o}bius arrangement of double pseudolines $\Gamma^*$ is termed a {\it double} of a M{\"o}bius pseudoline arrangement $\Gamma$ if there exists a one-to-one correspondence between $\Gamma$ and $\Gamma^*$ such that \begin{enumerate} \item any pseudoline of $\Gamma$ is contained in the crosscap side of its corresponding double pseudoline in $\Gamma^*$, and \item any subarrangement of $\Gamma^*$ is a pencil of double pseudolines if and only if the corresponding subarrangement of $\Gamma$ is a pencil of pseudolines. \end{enumerate} In this M{\"o}bius setting Lemma~\ref{EmbeddingSimple} can be read as follows. \begin{lemma} Let $\MS$ be a M{\"o}bius strip.
 The map that assigns to an arrangement of pseudolines in $\MS$ its set of double versions induces a one-to-one and onto correspondence between the set of isotopy classes of pseudoline arrangements in $\MS$ and the set of isotopy classes of thin double pseudoline arrangements in $\MS$. \end{lemma}